-What is a portfolio?
+What is a Portfolio?

 A portfolio consists of a detailed summary of your work and/or professional experience, ministry experience, and overall life experience, other than formal education appearing on an institutional transcript.
-In general, it’s similar to a rsum or vita, but must include documentation as required by the Academic Committee.
+In general, it’s similar to a resume or vita, but must include documentation as required by the Academic Committee.

 The application of portfolio credit toward degree program requirements is known throughout the realm of academics.
 However, many traditional educational institutions do their best to minimize or avoid the issue of portfolio credit because, frankly, it’s easier and more profitable to make students pay for as many courses as possible.
 Yet, it is a universally-recognized fact that hands-on, real-life experience—whether in business, ministry, medicine, science, teaching, or just about any field—has great value, often superior value, relative to the process of learning.
 At TSU we seek to maximize the application of relevant real-world experience to the pursuit of degree goals.

-How do I put a portfolio together?
+How do I Make One?

-How much documentation must I provide?
+How much documentation do I need?

 Generally, you’ll need to document employment and/or professional experience (usually a suitable letter of verification or reference will suffice).
 Once the Academic Committee has reviewed your portfolio, you’ll be notified concerning all required documentation, and the nature of that documentation.
 This process is simple and straightforward.
 And we understand that some experiences may be difficult or impossible to document, and must be taken at face value.
 Just remember that it’s our desire to maximize, not minimize, your portfolio!

-The cost per SCH for applying portfolio (equivalent) credit to your degree program ranges from $20 per SCH (undergraduate), to $25 per SCH (graduate), to $30 per SCH (doctoral).
-(Remember, there is no charge for transcripted academic credit from another institution.)
 You’ll only be charged for the specific SCH valuation applied to your degree program.
 Portfolio fees will be applied to your initial registration.